Tails (operating system): Hardware support

 Tails is based on Linux.
 Linux generally supports a wide range of hardware, including many older devices, due to standardized drivers.
-Yet, users may still face problems trying to use certain hardware with the system due to non-standardization or other issues (such as with graphics, Wi-Fi and Bluetooth or decreased security).

-Using an AMD GPU with fully open source official AMD gpu driver support should in theory and technically give the users a better experience and possibly better security when compared to Nvidia whose Linux drivers are known to be subpar from the get-go and are in fact not included in Tails for being proprietary and closed source, they are switched for nouveau which is indeed open source but known to be much less stable and not official or endorsed by Nvidia in any way.
+There may be problems with some hardware for which Linux drivers are not available, or not supported by Tails.
+Wi-Fi hardware, in particular, can be incompatible without a workaround, requiring a cable for Internet connection.
+Touchpads and graphics can cause problems which can be worked around.

 Security incidents

 In 2014, Das Erste reported that the US National Security Agency (NSA)'s XKeyscore surveillance system sets threat definitions for people who search for Tails using a search engine or visit the Tails website.
 A comment in XKeyscore's source code calls Tails "a comsec mechanism advocated by extremists on extremist forums".

 In the same year, Der Spiegel published slides from an internal NSA presentation dating to June 2012, in which the NSA deemed Tails on its own as a "major threat" to its mission and in conjunction with other privacy tools as "catastrophic".

 In 2017, the US Federal Bureau of Investigation (FBI) used malicious code developed by Facebook, identifying sexual extortionist and Tails user Buster Hernandez through a zero-day vulnerability in the system's default video player, GNOME Videos.
 The exploit was never explained to or discovered by the Tails developers, but it is believed that the vulnerability was patched in a later release of Tails.
 Hernandez had eluded authorities for a long time; the FBI and Facebook had searched for him with no success, and resorted to developing the custom hacking tool.
 He was arrested in 2017, and in 2021 he was sentenced to 75 years in prison.